slavafaigen/MyGit/SQL.md

 Combine columns to new table.

-> - There is no separator bettwen new columns.

 **SELECT CONCAT** (< columns_name> , < column_name >)
 **FROM** < table_name >;

-> - With Separator :
+> - There is no separator bettwen new columns.

 **SELECT CONCAT_WS** (< The Separator > , < column_name2 > , < column_name2 >)
 **FROM** < table_name >;
+> - With Separator.

 ***